-Policy RLS18 - Royal Learnington Spa Creative Quarter
+Policy RLS17 - Royal Learnington Spa Creative Quarter

-Proposals for development within the Royal Learnington Spa Creative Quarter, identified on the Policies Map, will be supported when they are for the following:
+Proposals for development within the Royal Learnington Spa Creative Quarter, identified on the Policies Map, will be supported when they address as appropriate the following:

-- a) Improved links between the Old and New Town sides of the River Leam, particularly pedestrian and cycle links; - b) Environmental improvements to key buildings, frontages, through routes and gateway points; - c) Improvements to shopfronts in a manner consistent with Policy RLS21 and other development plan policy: - d) Re- use of empty buildings and use upper floors in accordance with other development plan policy; - e) Improved and new access points to the riverside and canalside; and - f) Improved routes and access to and from the Railway Station.
+- a) Improved links between the Old and New Town sides of the River Leam, particularly pedestrian and cycle links; - b) Environmental improvements to key buildings, frontages, through routes and gateway points; - c) Improvements to shopfronts in a manner consistent with Policy RLS16 and other development plan policy; - d) Re- use of empty buildings and use upper floors in accordance with other development plan policy; - e) Improved and new access points to the riverside and canalside; and - f) Improved routes and access to and from the Railway Station.

-To further the development of the Creative Quarter development for the following uses will be supported when it is in accordance with Local Plan policy:
+To further the development of the Creative Quarter development for the following uses will be supported when it is in accordance with Warwick District Local Plan policy:

-- g) Business development (use Class B1); - h) Food/drink uses (Use Class A3); - i) Assembly and Leisure uses (Use Class D2); - j) Community/Event Space; - k) Small units/incubator units and step up units or grow on space for businesses that are expanding; - I) Medium sized office spaces; - m) studio and co-working space for small businesses, artists and makers; and - n) Temporary uses that bring back into use empty buildings and spaces.
+- i.
+Business development (use Class B1); - ii.
+Food/drink uses (Use Class A3); - iii.
+Assembly and Leisure uses (Use Class D2); - iv.
+Community/Event Space; - v.
+Small units/incubator units and step up units or grow on space for businesses that are expanding; - vi.
+Medium sized office spaces; - vii. studio and co-working space for small businesses, artists and makers; and - viii.
+Temporary uses that bring back into use empty buildings and spaces.

-Redevelopment of the following key opportunity sites for the uses listed in g) to I) above will be supported:
+Redevelopment of the following key opportunity sites for the uses listed in i) to viii) above will be supported:

-- Spencer Yard - United Reform Church
+- Spencer Yard

+- United Reform Church

 - Town Hall

 - Althorpe St Area

 - Old Post Office (Priory Terrace)

-- Bath Place Car Park providing the requirements of Policy RLS21 of the RLSNDP can be met.
+- Bath Place Car Park providing the requirements of Policy RLS16 of the RLSNDP can be met.